 As a father myself, my eyes tend to sweat nearly every time I watch a bride honor her father by dancing with him at her wedding.
 It tends to remind me of all of the experiences that I was able to be present for for both of my children.
 Because of this, I often frame the introduction of the Father & Daughter Dance in a way that references the tradition of the dance while sometimes infusing something about that specific relationship (when appropriate and when I’ve been given more information).

-At some point, during consultations for planning the events that I handle, I’m prone to ask why a particular song was chosen for a specific event during the proceedings.
+At some point, during consultations for planning the events that I handle, I’m prone to ask why a particular song was chosen for a specific event.
 Learning of the event(s) that serve as the emotional tether for certain songs is often heartwarming.
 The choices that brides make for songs to dance with their fathers vary: after all, each of those relationships are unique.
 Listening to the lyrics of those songs, especially as Dad dances with his daughter on her wedding day, OFTEN gives them much stronger impact.

 I think that it’s almost universally known that fathers basically want their daughters to have THE Perfect Wedding.
 So long as she’s happy with the choices that she’s made and the day goes as smoothly as possible, he’s as happy for her as he can be (we won’t go into the nuances of any other emotions that he may be feeling as the day plays out for all to see).
 When it comes to choosing a song, a couple of things to keep in mind are: